cheredia19/happiness2024/README.md

 Finland occupies the top position for the seventh year in a row, according to [several media outlets]( https://www.google.com/search?client=opera&q=finland+is+world%27s+happiest+country+for+seventh+year+study&sourceid=opera&ie=UTF-8&oe=UTF-8).

 Per region, Australia/New Zealand (ANZ), and North America (Canada, United States) have the highest average score (6.9), followed closely by Western Europe (6.8), Central and Western Europe (6.2), and Latin America and the Caribbean (6.1).
-The less happy regions are located in Sub-Saharan Africa (4.3), and South Asia (3.9).
+The least happy regions are located in Sub-Saharan Africa (4.3), and South Asia (3.9).

 Costa Rica breaks into the 12th position on the list, which makes the Central American country the happiest in Latin America and the Caribbean.
 Mexico, Uruguay, El Salvador, and Chile follow the "ticos".
-The “less happy” of the region?
+The “least happy” of the region?
 Venezuela.

 The South Americans, once a major player in the world oil industry, have succumbed to the last place of happiness in Latin America and the Caribbean due to the crisis resulting from 25 years of leftist/socialist governments.
 Curiously, other fellow “Bolivarian” countries accompany Venezuela: neighbors Colombia, and Ecuador.
 The latter is currently in a period of instability.